depicted-candela/stateless-mind/README.md

       - *Designing Data-Intensive Applications*: Chapter 5 (Handling Node Outages), Chapter 8 (Detecting Faults)
       - *Fundamentals of Data Engineering*: Chapter 3: Designing Good Data Architecture (Plan for Failure)
       - *Readings in Database Systems*: Section "Techniques Everyone Should Know" for snapshot and recovery mechanisms.
+      - **Streaming Systems (Akidau et al.)**: Chapter 7: "The Practicalities of Persistent State" and Chapter 5: "Exactly-Once and Side Effects".
+These chapters are canonical for understanding stateful recovery in modern streaming.
-    - **Technologies/Programming**: PostgreSQL (point-in-time recovery), Python (backup scripts)
+    - **Technologies/Programming**: PostgreSQL (point-in-time recovery), Python (backup scripts), **Apache Flink**: Document its state backends and checkpointing mechanism.
     - **Training Application**: Implement a PostgreSQL snapshot and recovery process, automated with Python scripts, applying principles from *DDIA*: Ch.
-5.
+5. Contrast this by building a stateful Flink job (e.g., a simple counter) and demonstrate its recovery from a failure by observing its checkpoint/restore mechanism.
 - **1.1.2 Scalability**
   - **Load parameters (e.g., throughput, latency)**
     - **Chapters**: